Andrew H. Mickle

-Andrew Hutchins Mickle (October 25, 1805 - January 25, 1863) was the 67th Mayor of New York City from 1846 to 1847.
+Andrew Hutchins Mickle (October 25, 1805 - January 25, 1863) was the 68th Mayor of New York City from 1846 to 1847.

 Biography

 Mickle was born in New York City.
 As a young man he married the daughter of George B. Miller, a tobacco dealer, afterwards working in his father-in-law's firm.

 The George B. Miller & Co. tobacco business became famous as one of the first makers of the fine cut variety of chewing tobacco.
 Mickle eventually inherited the business and renamed it A. H. Mickle & Sons.
 He expanded the firm and its product line, and became wealthy as a result.

-A Democrat affiliated with the Tammany Hall organization, in 1845, he won election as Mayor of New York City, taking advantage of a four-way race to win with a plurality.
+A Democrat affiliated with the Tammany Hall organization, in June 1845, he won election as a public school trustee for New York City's first ward.
+Later in 1845, he won election as Mayor of New York City, taking advantage of a four-way race to win with a plurality.
 After serving one two-year term Mickle declined to run for reelection and returned to his business interests.

 Mickle died in Bayside, Queens on January 25, 1863.
 He was buried at Green-Wood Cemetery in Brooklyn.